gjb2048/moodle-theme_shoelace/Readme.md

 customisations / improvements for a negotiated fee.

-When reporting an issue you can post in the theme's forum on Moodle.org (currently 'moodle.org/mod/forum/view.php?id=46') or contact me direct (details at the bottom).
+When reporting an issue you can post in the theme's forum on Moodle.org (currently 'moodle.org/mod/forum/view.php?id=46') or check the issue list https://github.com/gjb2048/moodle-theme_shoelace/issues and if the problem does not exist, create an issue.

-It is essential that you provide as much information as possible, the critical information being the contents of the format's version.php file.
+It is essential that you provide as much information as possible, the critical information being the contents of the theme's 'version.php' file.
 Other version information such as specific Moodle version, theme name and version also helps.
 A screen shot can be really useful in visualising the issue along with any files you consider to be relevant.

 Version Information